klekarkar/isimipclim/README.md

 ```

 This would Download for all models and scenarios, the daily data for tas.
-Generating ncml files requires the installation of climate4R in a conda environment.